ZhiyuZhang803/Basic-Use-of-NoSQL/README.md

 ### Details of the folders:

 There are 7 folders in the repo.
 Each of them represents an assignment.
 Basically, each folder contains two files: the description of questions (normally with name "Honework - n") and the corresponding answers.

+Homework 1-4 contain the questions of MongoDB and homework 5-7 contain the questions of Neo4j.